near/near-sdk-rs/HELP.md

 ## Use simulation testing

-Simulation testing framework allows to run tests for multiple contract in a simulated runtime environment.
+Simulation testing allows you to run tests for multiple contracts and cross-contract calls in a simulated runtime environment.
 Read more, [near-sdk-sim](https://github.com/near/near-sdk-rs/tree/master/near-sdk-sim)

 ## Appendix